Ron Eglash

-Ron Eglash (born December 25, 1958 in Chestertown, Maryland) is an American who works in cybernetics, professor in the School of Information at the University of Michigan with a secondary appointment in the School of Design, and an author widely known for his work in the field of ethnomathematics, which aims to study the diverse relationships between mathematics and culture.
+Ron Eglash (born December 25, 1958, in Chestertown, Maryland) is a professor at the University of Michigan School of Information with a secondary appointment in the Stamps School of Design.
+His research involves cybernetics, anthropology, and design, and he is known for his work in the field of ethnomathematics.

-Work
+Education and academic career

-His research includes the use of fractal patterns in African architecture, art, and religion, and the relationships between indigenous cultures and modern technology, such as that between Native American cultural and spiritual practices and cybernetics.
-He holds a bachelor's degree in cybernetics and a master's in systems engineering both at the University of California, Los Angeles, and a Ph.D. in history of consciousness at the University of California, Santa Cruz.
-A Fulbright fellowship enabled his postdoctoral field research on African ethnomathematics, which was later published in the book African Fractals: Modern Computing and Indigenous Design.
+Eglash holds a bachelor's degree in cybernetics and a master's in systems engineering from the University of California, Los Angeles.
+He received a Ph.D. in history of consciousness from the University of California, Santa Cruz.
+Eglash then won a Fulbright fellowship which enabled postdoctoral field research on African ethnomathematics that he published in the book African Fractals: Modern Computing and Indigenous Design.